 Recently, a family member requested a sugar-free stir fry sauce.
-One member of the household is diabetic, and one has gout so of course, I fulfilled their request.
+One household member has diabetes, and one has gout, so of course, I fulfilled their request.
 What I came up with was a healthy chicken recipe.
-This healthier version of chicken and broccoli is low on the glycemic index with only eight net grams of carbs and four ounces of chicken per serving making it both diabetic and gout-friendly.
+This healthier version of chicken and broccoli is low on the glycemic index, with only eight net grams of carbs and four ounces of chicken per serving, making it both diabetic and gout-friendly.
 Best of all, it tastes pretty good.

-Back in December of 2012, I posted this video of a similar recipe that had 25 grams of carbohydrates per serving with only 3 grams of fiber and, to top it off, came in at 884 grams of sodium per serving so there was room for improvement.
+In December of 2012, I posted this video of a similar recipe that had 25 grams of carbohydrates per serving with only 3 grams of fiber and, to top it off, I came in at 884 grams of sodium per serving, so there was room for improvement.
 According to Fitbit, 2 cups of restaurant chicken and broccoli has 19 grams of carbs with 2 grams of fiber.

-Thickener: For the unhealthy version I used cornstarch to thicken the sauce and in the marinade.
+Thickener: For the unhealthy version, I used cornstarch to thicken the sauce, and in the marinade.
 Cornstarch has 7 grams of carbohydrates per tablespoon, so it can definitely spike blood sugar.
-My search for a low carb thickener led me to Thick-It-Up which is made from locust bean, (and/or tara), guar, acacia, and xanthan gums.
+My search for a low carb thickener led me to Thick-It-Up, made from locust bean (and/or tara), guar, acacia, and xanthan gums.
 Better yet, it has zero net carbs!